tutulino/Megaminer/readme.md

 Local Currency exchange rate to BTC is taken from Coindesk, Local currency profit can vary from whattomine revenue (instant), BTC revenue must be exact.

-Based 50% on aaronsace, 50% is mine (aprox.)
+Based 20% on aaronsace, 80% is new at latest release (aprox.)
 Donations to

 BTC: 1AVMHnFgc6SW33cwqrDyy2Fug9CsS8u6TM
 LTC: LVwuYbAvbMDVapheQBA7o2qQ2mKTEXVDbX